Park Theatre present a special fundraising run of the World Premiere of

 Natasha is delighted to be returning to the Park Theatre.

-Television includes: City Slacker; Geezer; Oscar's Date; Monk Dawson; and Still Crazy
+Film includes: City Slacker; Geezer; Oscar's Date; Monk Dawson; Still Crazy and most recently The Monster.

 Theatre includes: Trial By Laughter (UK Tour); Entropy (Underbelly); The Gift of the Gab (The White Bear); Southbank Centre New Year (NYT); Julius Caesar (RADA Youth Company); and Pronoun (Queen’s Theatre).